JSmith01/zx-keyboard/README.md

 # Wiring

 I wired keyboard using 1N4148 diodes, that I solder their pins to each other making rows, similar to the process shown in this video: [Hand-wiring a custom layout keyboard](https://youtu.be/3uSKgCuK3tc?si=MMpzzscPRhe9YTKL&t=43).
 The only difference I bend diodes upfront, so I've made a tool for that.
+Files can be found in the `auxilliary` directory.

 ![diode helper](https://github.com/JSmith01/zx-keyboard/blob/master/auxilliary/diode-helper.jpg?raw=true)